Successful Blogging: 10 Steps to Building and Growing a Website

 I don’t consider myself to be an authority on all things website related.
 I started this one in January of 2016, knowing next to nothing about blogging.
 While I’m still learning how to best do some of the behind-the-scenes technical wizardry, I know a lot more than I did when I first got started.

 Why should you listen to me, then?
 In a little over a year, I’ve grown this blog’s readership from a few dozen a day to a few thousand a day, and those numbers continue to grow at a steady and rapid pace.
+2017 was my second year blogging, but technically my first full year, and this site had 1.5 Million pageviews in 2017.

 I regularly field questions from other relatively new bloggers, and I do what I can to give sound advice and help them out.
 I’m creating this page as a resource to share with them, and to give my non-blogging readers an idea of what goes into this endeavor.